-Every year millions of people travel internationally to volunteer, with volunteering in an orphanage or a sanctuary becoming a gap year rite of passage.
-With the influxes of college students with a genuine desire to help but who lack the necessary skills comes an increase of organizations seeking to capitalize off people’s intentions.
+Each year millions of people travel internationally to volunteer, with volunteering in an orphanage or a sanctuary becoming a gap year rite of passage.
+With the influx of college students with a genuine desire to help but who lack the necessary skills comes an increase of organizations seeking to capitalize off people’s intentions.

 The lack of skills isn’t the only problem with voluntourism.
 Charities and organizations have begun to realise that operating like a business is far more profitable, instead of employing local people they can get paid to let internationals do the work.
 A two-week program volunteering in the Amazon rainforest can cost upwards of £2000!
 But the money doesn’t necessarily go to the people it’s supposed to help.
 Recent news articles have begun to expose orphanages and organizations who accept the donations and volunteers but are putting the money in their own pockets.
 International volunteers expect orphanages and sanctuaries to be in a certain condition – that’s why they’re there to help.
 Corrupt organizations purposefully have begun to keep children living in impoverished conditions whilst lining their own pockets.
 The worse the situation in the orphanage is, the more likely donations and volunteers will flock to it.
 In Cambodia 80% of children in orphanages in Cambodia still have living parents, the children are necessary for the orphanages/organizations to make money.

 Noelle Sullivan said “communities don’t passively wait for foreigners to fix things.”
-This is true.
-The media does often peddle the narritave that it’s up to us in the West to save communities and without our interventions nothing will happen.
-It’s interesting that internationals think that it’s their problem to try and fix, yet the majority don’t undertake volunteering programs in their own country.
+This is very true, the media does often peddle the narrative that it’s up to us in the West to save communities and without our interventions nothing will happen.
+Often people will read stories of poverty and think that it’s their problem to try and fix, whilst ignoring the problem in their own country.

 Volunteers DO work hard they DO want to make a difference, they often just lack the skills and the proper structure to do so.
 Volunteering abroad is a really worthwhile way to make a difference, but you need to make sure you can actually offer something and that you’re going with a reputable company.
 As a rule, if you aren’t willing to do it in your home country you probably shouldn’t do it abroad.